philchristensen/antioch/INSTALL.md

     python setup.py install

-Make sure your RabbitMQ server is running.
-RabbitMQ can usually be installed by package on most UNIXes, and via MacPorts on OS X. The default configuration will usually suffice.
-(Details: currently antioch looks for a RabbitMQ server running on localhost:5672, connecting as guest/guest to the '/' vhost.)

 Next you'll need to create the default database:

     mkspace.py

 > By default, `mkspace` tries to connect to a PostgreSQL database running on
 > localhost:5432 as the `postgres` super-user.
-This is configurable by passing
-> additional `psql` arguments to mkspace.

 This should have created the `antioch` user and a corresponding database.
 Next you should be able to start up the server with:

     twistd -n antioch

 The -n will keep it in the foreground.
-You can redirect the request log to a file with `--accesslog` or send it to /dev/null.
+Configuration options are kept in the global settings file, *default.json*.

-> Again, the default is to look for a PostgreSQL server on localhost:5432 and a
+> The default configuration looks for a PostgreSQL server on localhost:5432 and
-> RabbitMQ on localhost:5672, however the time of this writing these were only
-> configurable via global variables in transact.py and messaging.py
-> respectively.
+> runs a RestMQ-powered message queue on localhost:8889.
+However, for  better and
+> scalability, RabbitMQ is recommended.
+It can usually be installed
+> by package on most UNIXes, and via MacPorts on OS X.

 Running the Client
 ------------------